Help Take 5 put victims of domestic violence in control!

 She deserves the chance to take control.

 This GPS system that notifies both authorities and victims has saved lives so we're demanding our government give it a go.
-We're sending this petition to Prime Minister Malcolm Turnbull, Federal Attorney General Brandis, Justice Hon Michael Keenan MP and Minister for Women Tanya Davies.
+We're sending this petition to Prime Minister Scott Morrison, Federal Attorney Christian Porter, Justice Hon Michael Keenan MP and Minister for Women Kelly O'Dwyer.
 Please sign it to show them you won’t stand to see more women killed at the hands of their current or ex partners.

 Enough is enough.